AlperErd0gan/football-league-simulator/README.md

 2. Click Import

-3. Choose the file found in postman folder
+3. Choose the file found in postman folder in the Github directory

 4. Import local json for local testing or deployed URL